 Authentic Chinese or just a Western friendly recipe, no matter, this chicken with cashew nuts dish was delicious and with how quickly you stir fry everything together, it will be ready before you know it.

 Recipe from Yangshuo Cooking School

-A simple stir fry with chicken and cashew nuts.
+A simple classic CHinese stir fry - chicken with cashew nuts.
 Easy to make and full of flavor.